Have A Question?

 In America, prescription medications are the second most widely abused substances, right after marijuana.
-Using prescription medications for non-medical purposes is becoming increasingly common for both adolescents and young adults, which is raising concern among parents and health professionals.
-The most-abused prescriptions are opioid painkillers (Percocet, Vicodin, Lortab, and oxycodone), sedatives and hypnotics (Xanax and Ambien), and ADHD drugs (Ritalin, Dexedrine, or Adderall).
-At Liberty Bay Recovery, we provide prescription drug addiction treatment Portland Maine residents trust.
+Using prescription medications for non-medical purposes is becoming increasingly common for both adolescents and young adults.
+This is raising concerns among parents and health professionals.
+The most-abused prescriptions are opioid painkillers (Percocet, Vicodin, Lortab, and oxycodone), sedatives, and hypnotics (Xanax and Ambien), and ADHD drugs (Ritalin, Dexedrine, or Adderall).
+At Liberty Bay Recovery, we provide prescription drug addiction treatment in Portland Maine through our painkiller rehab center and our oxycodone addiction treatment center.

-Although these medications can be invaluable to health and well-being, they can be extremely dangerous if they’re misused.
+Although these medications can be invaluable to health and well-being, they can be extremely dangerous if they are misused.
 Large doses and other forms of misuse can have serious consequences for the mind and body and may even be fatal.
 The standards of prescription drug abuse involve using drugs for recreational or other non-medical purposes or taking prescription drugs that belong to someone else.
 When prescription drug abuse starts taking its toll on you or someone you care about, it’s important to seek help as soon as possible.
 The caring and experienced staff at Liberty Bay Recovery are ready to help those struggling with addiction reclaim control over their lives.

 Prescription drug abuse is defined as a routine of using prescription medications that cause damage to any area of an individual’s life, such as work, school, family, or intimate relationships.
 As mentioned, opioid painkillers, sedatives, and stimulants are the most widely abused prescription drugs.
 If the problem remains untreated, then addiction and declining health may result.
 Of course, prescription drug addiction treatment Portland trusts can help you or a loved one overcome prescription drug abuse.

 The most common signs of prescription drug abuse include the following: